 24. Orders dispensing with consent

-(1) Before an application for an adoption order in relation to a child is filed, an application may be made to the Court by the Director-General, a prospective adoptive parent or on behalf of the child for an order to dispense with a requirement under section 17(1) for a person’s consent to the child’s adoption.
+(1) Before an application for an adoption order in relation to a child is filed, an application may be made to the Court by the CEO, a prospective adoptive parent or on behalf of the child for an order to dispense with a requirement under section 17(1) for a person’s consent to the child’s adoption.

 (2) On an application under subsection (1) the Court may, by order, dispense with the requirement for the person’s consent to the child’s adoption if the Court is satisfied that —